TerrainBento/terrainbento/README.md

 terrainbento"s User Manual is located at our [Read The Docs page](http://terrainbento.readthedocs.io/).

-We recommend that you start with [this set of Jupyter notebooks](https://github.com/TerrainBento/examples_tests_and_tutorials) that introduce terrainbento .
+We recommend that you start with [this set of Jupyter notebooks](https://github.com/TerrainBento/examples_tests_and_tutorials) that introduce terrainbento and the model description paper [Barnhart et al. (2019)]. (https://doi.org/10.5194/gmd-12-1267-2019).

-A manuscript describing terrainbento is currently in discussion at GMD.
-The discussion paper can be found [here](https://www.geosci-model-dev-discuss.net/gmd-2018-204/).

 ## A quick example